7 Lessons On How To Plan From A 2,500 Year Old Ted-Talk

 Those who fail to plan, plan to fail.
 Planning is what gives wings to our dreams and visions and sets them soaring.
 Follow Nehemiah’s example, and you’ll live life more richly then you ever have before.

-Bear Clifton is a pastor, writer and screenwriter.
+Bear Clifton, writer and screenwriter, is the pastor of BridgeWay Community Church in California, Maryland.
 His blogs, screenplays and devotionals can be enjoyed at his ministry website: trainyourselfministry.com and his writing website: blclifton.com.
 Bear is also the author of “Train Yourself To Be Godly: A 40 Day Journey Toward Sexual Wholeness”, “Ben-Hur: The Odyssey”, “A Sparrow Could Fall”, and his latest – “Living Under The Cross”, a collection of essays on the Beatitudes – all available through Amazon.